Organization is essential: A clear plan is the foundation of every successful church event and ensures no detail is overlooked.

 An event serves the community, the congregation, or the greater good.

-Event examples include fundraisers like Fun Runs or bake sales, yearly events like Passion Plays or Christmas Pageants, and even Vacation Bible School would be considered an event (see more ideas for fundraisers for youth groups here).
-The most common event that churches manage is the wedding.
+Event examples include fundraisers, like Passion Plays or Christmas pageants, and even vacation bible school would be considered an event (see more ideas for fundraisers for youth groups here).

 A project is something that directly benefits the church itself, whether the physical building or the spiritual structure.
 If it's covered by your church property management strategy, it is likely a project.
 I won’t delve too deeply into projects here, but think about things like repairs for the church (which can be covered with grants), landscaping, or even developing volunteers into leaders.